 In order to determine sample size, a list of households engaged in crop production was requested from village executive officers.
-The data obtained from these officers indicated that Isele village had 293 households while Idodi village had 377 households engaged in agriculture.
+The data obtained from these officers indicated that Isele Village had 293 households while Idodi Village had 377 households engaged in agriculture.
 The total number of households from both villages was 670.
-This number was used to determine the sample size for this study using Yamane formula (1967).
-A confidence level of 90% was used to calculate sample size as indicated below;-.
+This number was used to determine the sample size for this study using Yamane Formula (1967).
+A confidence level of 90% was used to calculate sample size as indicated below.

 Thus; n=N1+Ne2